PDT (Please Don’t Tell)

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 The world famous New York cocktail bar’s second branch does the original proud

-Here in 2018, the speakeasy occupies the exact same spot above MO Bar as before.
-Now, though, it’s been given license to make the space its own.
-Much is modelled on the original: the entrance is a mock phone booth, the walls are decorated with dressed up taxidermied animals, even the wooden panelling on the ceiling looks identical.
+In 2018, the speakeasy occupied the exact same spot above MO Bar as before.
+The entrance is a mock phone booth; the walls are decorated with dressed up taxidermied animals, even the wooden panelling on the ceiling looks identical.
 Whether that says ‘true to its roots’ or ‘lack of originality’ is for individuals to decide.
 It’s a cosy space either way, though we can’t help but feel Stockton already nailed the man cave drinking den vibe better.

 There’s no denying there are some exceptional drinks at PDT.
-However, we can’t help but feel the concept may be two years too late.
+However, we can’t help but feel the concept maybe two years too late.
 What was exciting in 2016 is more ordinary now.
-Speakeasies are a tired trend and does Hong Kong really need another foreign import like Employees Only or Bar De Luxe when a venture like The Old Man has demonstrated that local talent can be equally inventive and successful?
-PDT is a great bar but its moment may have already passed.
+Speakeasies are a tired trend and do Hong Kong need another import like Employees Only or Bar De Luxe when a venture like The Old Man has demonstrated that local talent can be equally inventive and successful?
+PDT is a great bar, but its moment may have already passed.
 Just don’t tell them we said that.

 Landmark Mandarin Oriental

 15 Queen’s Road Central